Soft Maximin Estimation for Heterogeneous Data: Computational properties

-where $\bs{E}_g$ is a $n_1\times n_2\times\cdots\times n_d$ array containing the error terms.
-As detailed in \cite{currie2006}, using $\rho$ the matrix-vector products needed when evaluating the gradient and the loss in steps \ref{gradeval} and \ref{objeval} above can be computed without having access to the (large) matrix $\Phi$.
-In addition this computation is very efficient.
+As indicated by \eqref{eq12}, using $\rho$ the design matrix-parameter vector products, needed in steps \ref{gradeval} and \ref{objeval} above, are computed without having access to the (very large) matrix $\Phi$.
+In addition the computation has lower complexity than the corresponding matrix-vector product (\cite{deboor1979}, \cite{buis1996}).

-Furthermore because of the tensor structure in \eqref{eq15} the constant $L$ from Corollary \ref{coro:one} is easy to compute, see (30) in \cite{lund2017a}.
-Thus the upper bound in the corollary is computable which in turn implies that we can run the proximal gradient algorithm without performing any backtracking.
-Note however that the sum on the left hand side of \eqref{eq11new} is potentially much smaller than the sum on the right since the weights are convex.
-Thus an efficient implementation could e.g. entail scaling down this sum and then monitor the convergence.
-Also note that this type of step size optimization may also be used in the NPG algorithm to enhance performance.
+Finally, the tensor structure in \eqref{eq15} makes the constant $L$ in Corollary \ref{coro:one} easy to compute, see (30) in \cite{lund2017a}.
+The implication is that we can run the proximal gradient algorithm without performing any backtracking.

-Following \cite{lund2017a} we have implemented both a fast proximal algorithm as well as a NPG algorithm in a way that exploits the array-tensor structure described above.
-These implementations are available for 1D, 2D, and 3D array data in the R package \verb+SMMA+.
-The result is a computationally efficient numerical procedure for solving the soft maximin problem \eqref{eq13} with a small memory footprint.
+Following \cite{lund2017a} we have implemented both the fast proximal algorithm as well as the NPG algorithm \ref{alg:1} in a way that exploits the array-tensor structure described above.
+Implementations are provided for 1D, 2D, and 3D array data in the R package \verb+SMME+, \cite{lund2021cran} along with the implementation for general unstructured data.